-- Using Recall on an intercom call disconnects the call. - Using Recall while recording an intercom call disconnects the call. - Whenever your PBX or Centrex documentation tells you to press the switchhook when you are on an outside call, use the Recall feature instead.
-If you are already on a call, most PBX or Centrex systems require that you press the switchhook to get a new dial tone and then dial a feature access code to access a specific PBX or Centrex service. - On a system telephone, press a programmed button or press Feature 1 3 to use Recall. - On a single-line telephone, first press and release the switchhook to get intercom dial tone.
-Then send a Recall signal by pressing #@3. - On a (single-line) feature telephone that has a Recall or Flash button, first press the Recall or Flash button to get intercom dial tone.
+- Using Recall on an intercom call or a Loudspeaker Paging Line disconnects the call. - Using Recall while using the Record-a-Call (F24) feature on an intercom call disconnects the call. - Whenever your PBX or Centrex documentation tells you to press the switchhook when you are on an outside call, use the Recall feature instead.
+If you are already on a call, most PBX or Centrex systems require that you press the switchhook to get a new dial tone and then dial a feature access code to access a specific PBX or Centrex service. - On a system telephone, press a programmed button or press Feature (0) (3) to use Recall. - On a single-line telephone, first press and release the switchhook to get intercom dial tone.
+Then send a Recall signal by pressing $\# @ \Im$ . - On a (single-line) feature telephone that has a Recall or Flash button, first press the Recall or Flash button to get intercom dial tone.
 Then send a system Recall signal by pressing #03. - You can program a Recall button on a system telephone to send a Recall signal with one touch. - Recall cannot be used with Call Screening (F25). - If users have trouble with Recall, use Recall Timer Duration to adjust the length of the Recall signal.
-Your local telephone company can tell you the correct setting-for most Centrex systems, the correct setting is 800 msec. (or 32).

-- You can press (Spkr) to insert a Recall signal in an Auto Dial or Speed Dial number, provided it is the first character in the stored number. - Recall is ignored on T1 lines.
+Your local telephone company can tell you the correct setting-for most Centrex systems, the correct setting is 800 msec. (or 32). - You can press (Spkr) to insert a Recall signal in an Auto Dial or Speed Dial number, provided it is the first character in the stored number. - Recall is ignored on T1 lines.